ibm-cloud-docs/apps/install_cli.md

   <pre class="pre"><code class="hljs">cd <var class="keyword varname">your_new_directory</var></code></pre>

-  3. Make changes to your app code as you see fit.
+  3. Make changes to your app code.
 For example, if you are using a {{site.data.keyword.Bluemix}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit "Thanks for creating ..." to say something new.
-Ensure the app runs locally before you deploy it back to {{site.data.keyword.Bluemix_notm}}.
+Ensure that the app runs locally before you deploy it back to {{site.data.keyword.Bluemix_notm}}.

     Take note of the `manifest.yml` file.
 When deploying your app back to {{site.data.keyword.Bluemix_notm}}, this file is used to determine your application’s URL, memory allocation, number of instances, and other crucial parameters.